Corgi & Pug Mix: Breed Info, Pictures, Facts, Characteristics

 Are These Dogs Good for Families? 🏡

 Corgi Pugs are generally better suited to families with older children.
-Their strong herding instinct can mean they can’t help but to try and herd up anything that moves, including kids!
+Their strong herding instinct can mean they can’t help but try to herd anything that moves, including kids!

 If they think that a child is trying to “escape the herd,” even when they’re just running off steam, Corgi Pugs can take it upon themselves to herd a child back to the main group of people, sometimes blocking their path and barking at them.
 This can be a little unnerving, to say the least!

-Training will help reduce this issue to some degree, but you’ll never be able to completely override that instinct to round things up!
+Training will help reduce this issue to some degree, but you’ll never be able to completely override that instinct!
 Some Corgi Pug puppies may not inherit this trait to such a strong degree, but you won’t know until they start to grow up, and by that point, you’re already committed.

 Does This Breed Get Along With Other Pets? 🐶 😽